-Vapo is an international company whose business operations promote professional growing and home gardening, the construction of attractive and pleasant living environments and the well-being of animals.
-We provide our customers local fuels and develop products for air and water purification.10
+Neova is an international company whose business operations promote professional growing and home gardening, the construction of attractive and pleasant living environments and the well-being of animals.
+We provide our customers local fuels and develop products for air and water purification.

-Vapo Group consist of 10 companies operating in 5 countries.
-Vapo Oy is the leading legal company in the Vapo Group.
-Vapo Oy is owned by the Finnish State (50.1%) and Suomen Energiavarat Oy (49.9%).
-Vapo Oy (Finland), Tootsi Turvas AS (Estonia) and Neova AB (Sweden) are the companies that manage the peat production operations.
-Vapo Oy has been producing peat in Finland since the 1940s.
-Read more about Corporate Governance on Corporate Governance Statement.11
+Neova Oy is the leading legal company in the Neova Group.
+Neova Oy is owned by the Finnish State (50.1%) and Suomen Energiavarat Oy (49.9%).
+Neova Oy (Finland), Tootsi Turvas AS (Estonia) and Neova AB (Sweden) are the companies that manage the peat production operations.
+Neova Oy has been producing peat in Finland since the 1940s.
+Read more about Corporate Governance on Corporate Governance Statement.
+11 The company publishes this Corporate Governance Statement annually together with the annual report and management report.